Batchelder Conference for Biblical Archaeology

 The conference is named in honor of Anne Batchelder.
 Mr. and Mrs. Batchelder gave an endowment for the conference after visiting Bethsaida in Israel to ensure that the conference would be supported annually.

-All sessions open to the public. $10 entrance, STUDENTS FREE.
+All sessions open and free to the public.

 The Consortium of the Bethsaida Excavations Project was formed in 1991 and has been housed at UNO since its inception.
 Bethsaida is the longest running excavation site in Israel.
 Its mission is to excavate the ancient city of Bethsaida, research the data discernible from the remains and disseminate the conclusions to both academic and popular audiences.